solve-coagulate/lispfun/README.md

 6. **Future Ideas**
    - Explore self-hosting (running the interpreter written in Lisp using itself).
    - Consider building a small standard library in Lisp for common utilities.
+   - See `IDEAS.md` for additional ideas to explore.